kyrrahnork/IT115-3186-A3-Group-9/README.md

 Repo for IT115 Assignment 3, group 9

 ## Team Lead: Kyrrah
-Creates repo, invites collaborators, ensure slack group channel is created and members invited.
+Creates repo, invites collaborators, ensures slack group channel is created and members invited.

 In succession, each team member will: